openebs-archive/openebs-docs/docs/operations.md

 ## Expanding the pool to more nodes

-The pools can be horizontally scaled when a new node is added to the cluster and new pool will be created on the node once pool configuration is updated.
+cStorPools can be horizontally scaled when needed typically when a new Kubernetes node is added or when the existing cStorPool instances become full with cStorVolumes.
 This feature is added in 0.8.1.
-The configuration changes is different based on how you have created the cStor pool initially using *by specifying diskList* or *without specifying diskList* in the pool configuration YAML.
-The operations for expanding the pool to new nodes is given below.
-Select the appropriate approach that you have followed during the initial cStor pool creation and do the steps one by one to expand the pool on new node.
+The configuration changes are different based on how  the cStorPool was  initially created - either by  *specifying diskList* or by *without specifying diskList* in the pool configuration YAML or spc-config.yaml.

+The steps for expanding the pool to new nodes is given below.
+Select the appropriate approach that you have followed during the initial cStorPool creation.

 <h3><a class="anchor" aria-hidden="true" id="with-disklist"></a>With specifiying diskList</h3>

-With this approach, you have created cStor Pool initially using the steps provided [here](/docs/next/configurepools.html#manual-mode).
-For expanding pool on new OpenEBS node, you have to edit corresponding pool configuration(SPC) YAML with the required disks names under the `diskList` and update the `maxPools` count .
-The expansion of the pool can be done using the following steps.
+If you are following this approach, you should have created cStor Pool initially using the steps provided [here](/docs/next/configurepools.html#manual-mode).
+For expanding pool onto a new OpenEBS node, you have to edit corresponding pool configuration(SPC) YAML with the required disks names under the `diskList` and update the `maxPools` count .

-**Step 1:** Edit the existing pool configuration YAML(SPC) .
-This can be done using `kubeclt edit spc <pool-config.yaml>`.
+**Step 1:** Edit the existing pool configuration spec that you originally used and apply it (OR) directly edit the in-use spec file  using `kubectl edit spc <SPC Name>`.

 **Step 2:** Add the new disks names from the new Nodes under the `diskList` .
-Disk name can be get from running `kubectl get disks`.
+You can use `kubectl get disks` to obtains the disk CRs.

 **Step 3:** Update the `maxPools` count to the new value.
 If existing `maxPools` count is 3 and one new node is added, then `maxPools` will be 4.

-**Step 4:** Save the configuration file and this will automatically update the pool configuration YAML and create new cStor pool on the new node.
+**Step 4:**  Apply or save the configuration file and a new cStorPool instance will be created on the expected node.

-**Step 5:** Verify the new pool name using the command `kubectl get csp`.
-It can see that new pool will be created on the new node.
+**Step 5:** Verify the new pool creation by checking

+- If a new cStor Pool POD is created (`kubectl get pods -n openebs | grep <pool name>`)
+- If a new cStorPool CR is created (`kubectl get csp`)

 <h3><a class="anchor" aria-hidden="true" id="without-disklist"></a>Without specifiying diskList</h3>

-With this approach, you have created cStor Pool initially using the steps provided [here](/docs/next/configurepools.html#auto-mode).
+If you are following  this approach, you should have created cStor Pool initially using the steps provided [here](/docs/next/configurepools.html#auto-mode).
 For expanding pool on new OpenEBS node, you have to edit corresponding pool configuration(SPC) YAML with updating the `maxPools` count.
-The expansion of the pool can be done using the following steps.

-**Step 1:** Edit the existing pool configuration YAML(SPC) .
-This can be done using `kubeclt edit spc <pool-config.yaml`.
+**Step 1:** Edit the existing pool configuration spec that you originally used and apply it (OR) directly edit the in-use spec file  using `kubectl edit spc <SPC Name>`.

 **Step 2:** Update the `maxPools` count to the new value.
 If existing `maxPools` count is 3 and one new node is added, then `maxPools` will be 4.

-**Step 3:** Save the configuration file and this will automatically update the pool configuration YAML and create new cStor pool on the new node.
+**Step 3:** Apply or save the configuration file and a new cStorPool instance will be created.

-**Step 4:** Verify the new pool name using the command `kubectl get csp`.
-It can see that new pool will be created on the new node.
+**Step 4:** Verify the new pool creation by checking

+- If a new cStor Pool POD is created (`kubectl get pods -n openebs | grep <pool name>`)
+- If a new cStorPool CR is created (`kubectl get csp`)

 <br>

 <hr>

 <br>

 ## Expanding the size of a volume